+Grains.
 Foods made from wheat, rice, oats, cornmeal, barley or another cereal grain.

-Suggested daily servings:
+Vegetables.
 Any vegetable or 100 percent vegetable juice.
 May be raw, cooked, fresh, frozen, canned, dried or dehydrated, whole, cut-up or mashed.

-Suggested daily servings:
+Fruits.
 Any fruit or 100 percent fruit juice.
 May be fresh, dried, frozen, canned, whole, cut-up or pureed.

-Suggested daily servings:
+Oils.
 Fats that are liquid at room temperature.
-Suggested daily servings: